capacityapp/integration-service/README.md

 SUBDOMAIN: your firm’s Capacity subdomain
 BASE_URL: we will supply this to you
 API_KEY: the API key we supply to you
+DB_NAME: the database name
+DB_HOST: the hostname for the database

+For authentication with mysql user use the following config options:

 DB_USER: the database username that you wish the integration service to use
 DB_PWD: the password for this database user

-DB_NAME: the database name
-DB_HOST: the hostname for the database
-AZURE_TENANT_ID: the tenant id from azure portal ( Optional )
+For authentication with Microsoft Active AD use the following config options:

 AZURE_USER_NAME: the username of the database access user from azure portal
 AZURE_PASSWORD: the password of the database access user from azure portal
 AZURE_CLIENT_ID: the client id from azure portal
+AZURE_TENANT_ID: the tenant id from azure portal ( Optional )

 MATTER_QUERY:  the query you wish the integration service to run in order to get matters.
                Naming should match https://swagger.capacityapp.io/swagger/#/default/post_matters
 CLIENT_QUERY: the query you wish the integration service to run in order to get clients.